-TONIGHT: Mostly cloudy.
-Lows: Teens.
+TONIGHT: Mostly cloudy and cold in the teens.
 Winds: SW 5-10 mph

 THURSDAY: Sharply colder with partial sunshine.
-Highs in the low-20s
+Highs in the low-20s.

 FRIDAY: Mostly Cloudy and cold.
 Highs in the mid-20s.